FuckingNode/fuckingnode.github.io/docs/manual/fknode-yaml.md

+---
+title: "fknode.yaml"
+description: "FuckingNode project config reference.
+Fine-grained configuration for each project of yours."
+---

 # Using FuckingNode: The fknode.yaml file

 The `fknode.yaml` file is used to define settings for individual projects.
 It is opt-in and not required per se, though some specific features do require specific config from here.